shrutigosain/2024Fall_projects/README.md

 - Only MET-based activities are included, and specific variations in intensity or combined workouts (e.g., HIIT, swimming, dancing) are not explicitly included.

 - While RMR adjustments for sleep variability are incorporated, other metabolic impacts of poor sleep (e.g., changes in appetite-regulating hormones) are not considered.

+**Future Scope**
+- Expanding the model to include additional factors like stress levels, hormonal changes, and hydration could provide a more comprehensive understanding of weight loss outcomes.

+- Introducing specific dietary plans (e.g., high-protein, ketogenic, or intermittent fasting) as input variables could allow users to compare their effectiveness alongside exercise and sleep.

+- Extending simulations to model weight loss outcomes over longer durations (e.g., months or years) while accounting for plateaus and metabolic adaptation.